Temple of The Four Winds

 Ceremony Weekend Itinerary

-At Temple of the Four Winds, we engage in the use of sacred earth-based sacraments like Rapé, Ayahuasca, and Huachuma.
-These sacred sacraments have been used by our ancestors to help connect mentally, physically and spiritually to nature and Creator, for generations before us.
-Our use of these sacraments are solely intended to be practiced ceremoniously.
-Temple of the Four Winds in no way recognizes or advises the recreational use of any plant sacrament without the presence of an experienced Medicine Man or Woman present.
+At Temple of the Four Winds, we engage in the use of sacred earth-based sacraments like Rapé/hapeh and Ayahuasca.
+These sacred sacraments have been used by our ancestors to help connect mentally, physically and spiritually to nature and to Creator, for generations before us.
+Our use of these sacraments is solely intended to be practiced ceremoniously.
+Temple of the Four Winds in no way recognizes or advises the recreational use of any plant sacrament without the presence of an experienced facilitator present.
 In addition to connecting to the world around us, we are connected to ourselves on the deepest level possible.
 It is important that we give our sacraments, and ceremony, the respect and gratitude they deserve.

 Upon arrival, we set up our camp, or sleeping area, and briefly introduce one another.
-Once every participant is present and settled in on the night before the ceremony, we will collect all cell phones and return them after the closing ceremony on the day after the ceremony.
-This is done to ensure that every participant truly gives themselves a chance to disconnect from any stress inducing conversations that our daily lives may present us with.
-Other reasons for collecting phones are to protect the privacy of all those involved and participating in ceremony; and because cellular phones can also be used as an escape from the very problems we come together to minimize.
-To ensure physical safety, we collect all participants’ car keys, as well as anything else that may cause physical harm to the self or others.
+Once every participant is present and settled in on the night before the ceremony, we will collect all cell phones, smart watches, tablets, and any other active electronics.
+All items are returned after the closing circle on the day after the ceremony.
+This is done first, to ensure the privacy of every participant, volunteer and staff member, and second, to ensure that every participant truly gives themselves a chance to disconnect from any stress inducing conversations that our daily lives may present us with.
+Another reason being how common it is today, that cell phones can also be used as an escape from the very problems we come together to minimize.
+To ensure physical safety, we collect any pocket knives, brass knuckles, sharp objects, as well as anything else that may cause physical harm to the self or others.
 In order to keep a safe environment, we do not allow anyone to attempt to drive after sitting with Ayahuasca until we know for certain the experience has subsided.

 Prior, During and After Ceremony

 Day two will be spent with the feminine spirit of Ayahuasca.
 Time spent with this nurturing spirit can vary from three to eight hours.
 What is experienced will vary from person to person.
 The reason for this is simple; no person in this world is experiencing the same human experience, culture, programming or coping mechanisms as another.
 Although having similar experiences, each one will be unique to the person experiencing.
 During the ceremony, purging (releasing of emotional trauma and/or blockages) may occur.
-Different forms of purging include: vomiting, bowel movements, yawning, urinating and/or crying.
-Volunteers as well as the medicine man will be present to assist if and when necessary throughout the spiritual process.
-Once the ceremony comes to a close there will be a meal waiting for those who would like to eat.
+Different forms of purging include: vomiting, bowel movements, yawning, urinating, crying, and other possible forms of release.
+The facilitator(s) and volunteers will be present to assist if and when necessary throughout the spiritual process.
+Although some participants experience longer ceremonies than others, no one is allowed to leave the group as long as the ceremony is still in effect.
+Once the ceremony comes to a close, we w=return to our campsite where there will be a meal waiting for those who would like to eat.
+Eating after the ceremony is not mandatory, as not everyone will be hungry.
+Listen to your body and it will guide you to what it needs.
 The rest of the day will be spent resting, processing and reflecting on the messages gifted to them.
-The rising after ceremony day, we will gather for a closing circle where we share our experiences and express our gratitude.
+The morning after ceremony day, we will gather for a closing circle where we share our experiences and express our gratitude.

 Schedules, Lodging and Food: